Maltese football clubs in European competitions

 This is a list of Maltese football clubs in European competitions.
 Maltese clubs have participated since 1961, when Hibernians entered the 1961–62 European Cup and Floriana entered the 1961–62 European Cup Winners' Cup.

 Active competitions

 European Cup / UEFA Champions League

-The competition was named European Cup until 1991–92, until it switched its name to UEFA Champions League.
+The competition was named the European Cup until 1991–92, when it switched its name to the UEFA Champions League.